Same-sex marriage in American Samoa: Obergefell v. Hodges

 It is uncertain how the U.S. Supreme Court's ruling in Obergefell v.
 Hodges applies to American Samoa as the territory is unorganized and unincorporated and its citizens are U.S. nationals by birth and not citizens.
 In July 2015, Attorney General Eleasalo Ale said that his office was "reviewing the decision to determine its applicability to American Samoa".
-A week later, the Governor of American Samoa, Lolo Matalasi Moliga, said he believed that the Supreme Court's ruling does not apply to American Samoa.
+A week later, Governor Lolo Matalasi Moliga said he believed that the Supreme Court's ruling does not apply to American Samoa.
 He said, "My personal opinion is, this ruling will not apply to our preamble, our constitution and our Christian values.
 Also, our political status is still unorganized and unincorporated, so the Supreme Court ruling does not apply to our territory."
 His stance was backed by the Assemblies of God, the Catholic Church, and the Church of Jesus Christ of Latter-day Saints.
-Senator Tuaolo Manaia Fruean believes that the ruling does apply.

-Howard Hills, writing for the Samoa News, noted that "The U.S. Supreme Court long has held the U.S. Constitution does not apply by its own force in 'unincorporated' territories like American Samoa.
+Howard Hills, writing for the Samoa News, noted that "[t]he U.S. Supreme Court long has held the U.S. Constitution does not apply by its own force in 'unincorporated' territories like American Samoa.
 This leaves exactly which 'fundamental rights' are applicable in not yet incorporated territories undefined, until determined by Congress and the courts on a case-by-case basis."
 Professor Rose Cuison Villazor at the University of California, Davis School of Law said that the court ruling "should not be questioned" in American Samoa, and that "the Supreme Court's decision was pretty strong. ...
 I would think there are cultural barriers to begin with.
 The AG might present some other legal and social barriers, too."
 Omar Gonzales-Pagan of Lambda Legal argued that the territories are required to comply due to the supremacy of federal law, and that same-sex marriage "... is a question of individual right, individual liberty."
 Chimene Keitner, an expert on territorial issues at the University of California, Hastings College of the Law, said that for same-sex marriage to be recognized in American Samoa, there needs to be a voluntary decision or litigation.
 Litigation would require "plaintiffs who have been denied the right to marry and are willing to take a public position on that and challenge their inability to marry.
 Plaintiffs could also be those who were married elsewhere and want the marriage recognized in American Samoa."
-Lambda Legal has asked any American Samoan same-sex couple, who has been denied a marriage license, to contact them or the American Civil Liberties Union, the GLBTQ Legal Advocates & Defenders, or the National Center for Lesbian Rights immediately for assistance.
+Lambda Legal has called on any same-sex couple who has been denied a marriage license to contact them or the American Civil Liberties Union, the GLBTQ Legal Advocates & Defenders or the National Center for Lesbian Rights immediately for assistance.